What to do in Valletta? The 13 must-see sights in Malta’s capital

 The Grand Master’s Palace, which served as the official residence of 21 Grand Masters during the era of the Order of Malta, is remarkable not only for its history but also for its size.
 With a rectangular layout, the palace measures 97 metres long by 83 metres wide, making it the largest building in Valletta by surface area.

-Today, the Grand Master’s Palace houses the Office of the President of Malta and is also home to the Maltese Parliament.
+Today, the Grand Master’s Palace houses the Office of the President of Malta and was home to the Maltese Parliament until 2015.
 Parts of the palace are open to the public, including several rooms that hold important collections of armour, tapestries and artworks from the Knights of St John period.

 The centrepiece of the collection is the gold-inlaid parade armour of Grand Master Alof de Wignacourt—a must-see for anyone fascinated by the chivalric era.